oskarhs/BayesDensity.jl/README.md

 </div>

-A Julia package for nonparametric univariate Bayesian density estimation.
-Provides access to many different density estimators from the statistical literature under a unified API.
+BayesDensity.jl is a Julia package for nonparametric univariate Bayesian density estimation.
+It provides access to many different density estimators from the statistical literature under a unified API.
 Supports model fitting through Markov chain Monte Carlo and approximate inference through variational inference algorithms.

 ## Installation